-On behalf of the Board of Directors and the Executive Management team and employees of PCTEL, may I offer congratulations on your acceptance of this new assignment and thank you for your ongoing commitment and support to the Company.
-Should you have any questions, please do not hesitate to contact me or Tom Capizzi, V.P.
-Human Resources & Administration at PCTEL, Inc. (408) 956-2171.
+On behalf of the Board of Directors, I thank you for your continued commitment and support of PCTEL.
+Should you have any questions about this letter, please do not hesitate to call me or Tom Capizzi, our V.P.
+Human Resources & Administration, at (408) 965-2100.
+If the foregoing terms are agreeable, please indicate your acceptance of this offer by signing the letter in the space provided below and returning this letter to PCTEL.